Nephi Hannemann

-Nephi Hannemann (February 6, 1945 – March 31, 2018) was an actor and singer of Samoan, German and English descent who appeared numerous times on Hawaii Five-O and One West Waikiki.
+Nephi Hannemann (February 6, 1945 – March 31, 2018) was an American actor and singer of Samoan, German and English descent who appeared numerous times on Hawaii Five-O and One West Waikiki.

 Biography

 Nephi Hannemann was born in American Samoa to Gustav Hannemann and Faiaso Soliai Hannemann.
 His brother is Mufi Hannemann, the 12th Mayor of City and County of Honolulu.

 Hannemann was one of seven children, four boys and three girls.
 His mother was the daughter of notable Samoan chiefs, with a type of royal heritage.
 He had German heritage on the side of his father, Gustav.